pappicio/Flashforge-creator-5-macros/README.md

 Load saved mesh calibration at start print, so you'll need onyl to save them for different bed temperatures, (macro saves mesh calld "50" for a bed that is from 50 to 59 degree, 60 for bed from 60 to 69 °C)

 and at print start, it recall the right saved mesh based on bed target temp.

+CALCEL PRINT:
+Now, when you call a cancel print, the relative macro, stops heathng bed and hothends, wait until mounted hothend reach 140 degree and leave it on its plate, and at end disable all steppers.